johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-06-15-dual-publishing-esm-cjs-modules-with-tsup-are-the-types-wrong/index.md

 ## Conclusion

 In this post, we've seen how to publish a package that supports both ESM and CJS modules using `tsup`.
 We've also seen how to ensure that the types are correct using the tool `Are the Types Wrong`.
 I hope you found this post helpful and that it saves you some time and frustration when publishing your next package.

+Thanks to [Andrew Branch](https://github.com/andrewbranch) for putting together `Are the Types Wrong` and to the folk that work on `tsup` for making it easy to build packages that support both ESM and CJS modules.

 Remember, friends don't let friends publish packages with incorrect types!